podium-lib/hapi-layout/README.md

 Its possible to pass request bound parameters to [@podium/context] parsers by setting an object at `request.app.params`.

-Example: To pass a value to the [context_locale_parser] it should be set on `request.app.params.locale` by a extension executed previously of this extension.
+Example: To pass a value to the [@podium/context locale parser] it should be set on `request.app.params.locale` by a extension executed previously of this extension.

 ## License